KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_capture.rst

 :4: :guilabel:`Channels`.
 Select how many channels you want to record.
 Options are **Stereo (2 channels)** (default), and **Mono (1 channel)**.
 It only displays values supported by the selected hardware.

-:5: :guilabel:`Disable countdown before recording`.
-If checked, recording will start immediately upon pressing the record button in the audio track (see :doc:`Capturing Audio </project_and_asset_management/capturing_audio>`).
-By default, a three-second countdown will be used and displayed in the project monitor.
 :5: :guilabel:`Sample rate`.
 Select the sample rate for the recording.
 Options are **48,000Hz** (default) and **44,100Hz** and **96,000Hz**.
 It only displays values supported by the selected hardware.

 :6: :guilabel:`Sample format`.
 Try one of this options if recording is not working properly.
 Options are **8bit** , **16bit**, **32bit**, and **float**.

 :7: :guilabel:`Disable countdown before recording`.
-If checked, recording will start immediately upon pressing the record button in the audio track (see :doc:`Capturing Audio </project_and_asset_management/capturing_audio>`).
+If checked, recording will start immediately upon pressing the record button in the audio track (see :doc:`Capturing Audio</project_and_asset_management/capturing_audio>`).
 By default, a three-second countdown will be used and displayed in the project monitor.